Where to Stay in Budapest: Best Areas & Hotels

 District 1: Buda Castle District

-- Best for: travellers looking for a relaxed stay, away from nightlife
+• Best for: travelers looking for a relaxed stay, away from nightlife

-District 1 is the wealthier, upscale part of Budapest, and is known for historic places such as the Buda Castle and Fisherman’s Bastion.
+District 1 is the posh, wealthier part of Budapest, and is known for historic places such as the Buda Castle and Fisherman’s Bastion.

-While the tourist attractions can get busy during the day, in general, it is a more quiet area in the evenings.
-You can still find many restaurants and some pubs in the area, but it is not the place for a night of pub crawl.
+While the tourist attractions can get busy during the day, in general, it is quieter in the evenings.
+You can still find many restaurants and some pubs in the area, but it is not the place for a pub crawl.

 Nevertheless, District 1 is a beautiful place to stay in Budapest.
-It is a great choice for families, travellers who have been to Budapest before, and travellers who are looking for a more relaxed holiday.
+It is a great choice for families, travelers who have been to Budapest before, and travelers who are looking for a more relaxed holiday.

-District 1 is still central, and you can even walk across to Pest if you are up for a walk.
+District 1 is still central, and if you are up for a walk, you can even walk across the Chain Bridge to Pest.
 It is located right next to the River Danube and it is great to walk along the river.

 District 7: Erzsébetváros